-The evaluation of the subject will be done taking into account the work done during the course (continuous evaluation CE) and the final exam (FE).
+The evaluation will take into account the work done during the course (continuous evaluation, CE) and the final exam (FE).

 The final exam will consist of a written test, which may consist of a part with questions of a more theoretical nature, and another part of problems.